aforanup/VotePollSolidity/readme.md

 # Voting Poll Decentralized Application(Dapp)

 This is a voting poll application created using solidity and web3 js library.
 It was created while testing on ganache with truffle. <br>
-This is a app built from <strong>dappuniversity.com</strong> as a test for learning solidity and Dapp development.
+This is a app built from <strong>dappuniversity.com</strong> [ultimate ethereum dapp tutorial](https://www.dappuniversity.com/articles/the-ultimate-ethereum-dapp-tutorial) as a test for learning solidity and Dapp development.

 ## Requirements